-I have previously worked for the World Bank Group in the Europe and Central Asia region, particularly on social policy development, marginalized groups and youth studies, and then I decided to change gears and do some more independent work.
-Before that, I worked for the Open Government Partnership, the European Commission Representation in Romania, the Friedrich Ebert Stiftung and multiple other international and national think-tanks and civil society organizations in Romania.
-My previous career has honed my presentation skills and dulled my methodological interests, so now I’m working to balance things out again.
+I have previously worked for the World Bank Group in the Europe and Central Asia region, particularly on social policy development, marginalized groups and youth studies.
+I have also worked for the Open Government Partnership, the European Commission, the Friedrich Ebert Stiftung and other local and international think-tanks.